-Production at the Manora oil field, in Licence G1/48 (70% Valeura working interest) averaged 3,145 bbls/d during Q2 2023 net to Valeura's interest.
-Following the Nong Yao drilling campaign, the contracted drilling rig mobilised to the Manora oil field to conduct a three well drilling programme, which was underway at the end of the quarter.
-The campaign concluded in late July 2023 with all wells having met or exceeded their pre-drill volume estimates.
+Production at the Manora oil field, in Licence G1/48 (70% Valeura working interest) averaged 3,427 bbls/d during Q3 2023 net to Valeura's interest.
+During the quarter, the Company conducted a three well drilling programme, which concluded in late July 2023 with all wells having met or exceeded their pre-drill volume estimates.
 The new wells are now all on production and are contributing approximately 1,400 bbls/d (net working interest basis).
 Importantly, the increased field output includes dry oil contributions from bypassed oil downdip of existing and currently producing wells in one of the field's deeper reservoir intervals, as well as multiple other attic or bypassed accumulations in the shallower reservoirs.
 The results of these wells indicate the potential for further development opportunities, which are likely to form the basis of further infill drilling campaigns in 2024 and 2025.
-Accordingly, the Company anticipates that the enhanced volumes from the Manora oil field will result in a further extension to the field's economic life.
-Valeura foresees at least three further infill drilling targets, with individual investment decisions subject, as always, to favourable economic conditions.